10 Highest Paid NRL Players for 2022

 Mitchell Moses | Image: Fox Sports

-Just scraping in the rankings for the highest-paid NRL players for 2022, the Eels halfback Mitchell Moses rings in a nifty $950,000-a-season pay cheque, which is still pretty good, if you ask us.
-In fact, the No.7 recently signed an upgraded extension with the Eels to keep him in Parramatta until the end of 2024, so he’ll continue leading the team to victory for at least a little while longer.
+Just scraping in the rankings for the highest-paid NRL players for 2023, the Eels halfback Mitchell Moses rings in a nifty $1.05 million-a-season pay cheque, which is still pretty good, if you ask us.
+In fact, the No.7 recently signed an upgraded extension with the Eels to keep him in Parramatta until the end of 2026, with options in his favour for 2027 and 2028, that will see his salary increase to over $1.2 million.

 Team: Parramatta Eels